benlycos/automation-tests/README.md

 ## Tests that are integrated
 Following are the tests that are integrated into our system

-### Aggregation test
-This checks the aggregation %.
-To calculate the aggregation % we calculate the upload and download of individual dongles and sum them up and divide by the upload and download speed that is got when all the connected re combined together.
-To run the test run the following commands
+### One time setup that need to be done
+Following are the commands that need to be run unless I tell there is an update in the script.
+If I tell there is an update in the script to delete the directory `automation-tests-main` and then run the following scripts
 ```
 #Get the code only need to be done one in a device if automation-tests folder already exists remove it and run the below command to update a new scripts
 wget https://github.com/benlycos/automation-tests/archive/refs/heads/main.tar.gz